JoslynFu/Geospatial-Analysis/assignment/spatial-assignment.md

-The ecological and evolutionary consequences of systemic racism
+The ecological and evolutionary consequences of systematic racism
 ================
 Joslyn Fu & Kelly Yuan